Have you ever been injured in a Construction Site Fall? An Experienced Personal Injury Lawyer from Parker Scheer LLP can help.

 The injuries suffered by the workers or bystanders injured in a fall, trip or slip are often fatal.
 According to the United States Department of Labor’s National Census of Fatal Occupational Injuries report, which was released on September 20, 2012, a preliminary total of 4,609 fatal work injuries were recorded in the U.S. in 2011.
 Fatal falls, slips or trips took the lives of 666 workers in 2011, which represented 14 percent of all fatal work injuries.
 Of those 666 workers who lost their lives, falls to lower levels accounted for 541 of those fatalities.
 In 2011, the height of the fall of the 541 fatalities was reported in 451 of the cases.
 Of the reported 451, about one and four fatalities occurred after a fall or 10 feet or less.
 Another fourth of the reported fatalities resulted from a fall of over 30 feet.

-Even if the construction site fall isn’t fatal, there is sometimes a long-lasting impact to the worker from a permanent injury.
+Even if the construction site fall isn’t fatal, there is sometimes a long-lasting impact on the worker from a permanent injury.
 The construction worker who was injured could be faced with the inability to return to his field of work, in which he has the most knowledge in.
 In addition, the injured worker may require lifelong medical care.
 Because of this, it is extremely important to consult a personal injury.

 Have You Been Injured in an Accident in Massachusetts?
 Contact A Construction Site Accident Lawyer for Assistance With a Potential Case.